conan-io/docs/knowledge/faq.rst

 the "host" profile.
 But if the package we are created is intended to be used as a tool, that is, as a ``tool_requires``, then it needs to be built for the "build" context.

-If for any reason, the "host" and the "build" context are not identical, theh binary that is built in the initial package creation will be a binary for the "host" context, but then the ``test_package`` will require it as ``tool_requires()``, requiring it in the "build" context, and such binary will be missing, as it hasn't been built.
+If for any reason, the "host" and the "build" context are not identical, then the binary that is built in the initial package creation will be a binary for the "host" context, but then the ``test_package`` will require it as ``tool_requires()``, requiring it in the "build" context, and such binary will be missing, as it hasn't been built.